Intercession of saints: Mandaeism

-The names of uthras (celestial beings in the World of Light) in Mandaean prayers, such as the canonical prayers of the Qolasta.
-Some of these prayers, such as the Asiet Malkia (Qolasta prayer 105) and Ṭabahatan prayer (Qolasta prayer 170), have long lists of ancestors, uthras, and prophets such as Adam and John the Baptist.
+The names of uthras (celestial beings in the World of Light) in Mandaean prayers, such as the canonical prayers of the Qulasta.
+Some of these prayers, such as the Asut Malkia (Qulasta prayer 105) and Ṭabahatan prayer (Qulasta prayer 170), have long lists of ancestors, uthras, and prophets such as Adam and John the Baptist.

 Serer religion

 In the religion of the Serer people of Senegal, the Gambia and Mauritania, some of their ancient dead are taken as, in an analogy, holy saints, called Pangool in the Serer language.
 These ancient ancestors act as interceders between the living world and their supreme deity Roog.